How MSF is fighting COVID-19 in Honduras

 Across Honduras, civilians are dealing with multiple crises including crime and conflict, sexual violence, and a dengue fever epidemic.
-In major cities like Tegucigalpa, corruption, fear or retribution, and limited access to essential health care often leave victims with no protection and few choice but to leave home in search of safety.
+In major cities like Tegucigalpa, corruption, fear or retribution, and limited access to essential health care often leave victims with no protection and few choices but to leave home in search of safety.

-In 2018, Doctors Without Borders/Médecins Sans Frontières continued to offer comprehensive care to victims of violence, including sexual violence, in various clinics in the capital, Tegucigalpa.
-Our teams provide medical treatment for rape, including post-exposure prophylaxis to prevent HIV and hepatitis B infection, and treatment for other sexually transmitted infections such as syphilis and gonorrhoea.
-In addition, counseling, group therapy, and psychological first aid are available.
 Learn how you can best help in Honduras and other countries.

+In 2019, MSF continued in Honduras to deliver comprehensive care to victims of violence, including sexual violence, in the capital, Tegucigalpa.
+Our teams provide medical treatment for rape, including post-exposure prophylaxis to prevent HIV and hepatitis B infection, and treatment for other sexually transmitted diseases such as syphilis.
+Counseling, group therapy, and psychological first aid are also available.

-In Choloma, in the north of the country, we have a team working at a mother and child clinic, offering family planning, ante- and postnatal consultations, psychosocial support to victims of violence, including victims of sexual violence, as well as assisting deliveries.
-Health promotion teams visit different sites in this industrial city, such as factories and schools, to raise awareness of the services available in the clinic and to provide information about sexual and reproductive health for adolescents.
+Another team at a mother and child clinic in Choloma assists births and offers family planning, ante- and postnatal consultations and psychological support to victims of violence, including sexual violence.
+Health promotion teams in this industrial city visit sites such as factories and schools to raise awareness of the clinic’s services and provide information about sexual and reproductive health for adolescents.

+We continue to advocate access to comprehensive medical care for victims of sexual violence in Honduras, where emergency contraception is still banned.
 Please donate to support our work in Honduras and other countries around the world now.

-In accordance with international protocols, we continue to advocate access to comprehensive medical care for victims of sexual violence in Honduras, where emergency contraception is still banned.